 Section Case Deemed value of consideration 45(1A) Insurance claim received on damage or destruction of capital asset Compensation received in cash or fair market value (as on date of receipt) of assets received as compensation.
 45(2) Conversion of capital assets into stock in trade Fair market value of the asset as on date of such conversion.
-45(3) Transfer of capital assets by a partner/member to firm/AOP/BOI as capital contribution The amount recorded in books of account of the firm/AOP/BOI, as value of such assets.
-45(4) Transfer of capital assets by a firm/AOP/BOI to partner/ member by way of distribution on its dissolution Fair market value of the asset as on date of transfer 46(2) Assets received by shareholders on liquidation Money so received or the market value of other assets on the date of distribution, as reduced by the amount assessed as dividend u/s 2(22)(c) Fifth proviso to sec.
+45(3) Transfer of capital assets by a partner/ member to firm/AOP/BOI as capital contribution The amount recorded in books of account of the firm/AOP/BOI, as value of such assets.
+46(2) Assets received by shareholders on liquidation Money so received or the market value of other assets on the date of distribution, as reduced by the amount assessed as dividend u/s 2(22)(c) Fifth proviso to sec.
 48 Shares debentures or warrants transferred by the employee by way of gift or under an irrevocable trust.
 Market value of the asset as on date of such transfer 50C Transfer in case of land or building or both Value determined for payment of stamp duty (if consideration declared by the assessee is less) Detail study shall be made in respective sections, later in this chapter.
 Further, aforesaid list is not exhaustive.

-8.11 TREATMENT OF ADVANCE MONEY RECEIVED AND FORFEITED [Sec.
+8.11 TREATMENT OF ADVANCE MONEY RECEIVED AND FORFEITED [SEC.
 51]

 W.e.f.
 A.Y.
-2015-163, any sum of money received as an advance or otherwise in the course of negotiations for transfer of a capital asset shall be taxable as 'Income from Other Sources', if,-
+2015-165, any sum of money received as an advance or otherwise in the course of negotiations for transfer of a capital asset shall be taxable as 'Income from Other Sources', if,-